Eaternity/eaternity-website/_posts/app/0000-01-01-professional.md

   <div class="row push-top push-bottom verticalAlign">
     <div class="col-xs-12 col-sm-offset-1 col-sm-7">
       <div>
-        <h1>What do we offer?</h1>
+        <h1>What Eaternity offers</h1>
         <p>We have developed innovative software for private and professional use.
-It is based on an easy to understand and yearly reviewed CO₂-database.
-This is currently the largest and most comprehensive database for carrying out menu-CO₂-calculations.
+It is based on an easy to understand and yearly reviewed LCA-database.
+This is currently the largest and most comprehensive database for carrying out environmental calculations for menus.
 With Eaternity, we offer everyone the opportunity to make a sustainable choice when selecting their everyday food.</p>
       </div>
     </div>
     <div class="col-xs-offset-4 col-xs-4 col-sm-offset-1 col-sm-2 xs-push-top">